blopax/darkly/04_member_page_sql_injection/Ressources/how_to.md

 # The issue
-Forms are not protected against SQL injection enabling us to get access to precious information
+Forms are not protected against SQL injection enabling us to get access to precious information.

 ## How to reproduce it on the website?
 On page http://10.13.0.53/?page=member